Mee1oy/Criptocurrency_pair_trading/README.md

 3. Result with opened positions and finential result will be printed after the main code cell and will be updated in real time.

-I will add another indicators later and will try to find more stable trading strategy.
-Welcome to use this idea)
+I will add another indicators later and will try to find more stable trading strategy.\n Welcome to use this idea)